Occupational Exposure

 Which Chemical Plant Jobs Had the Highest Exposure?

-While all chemical plant workers faced some asbestos exposure, certain jobs involved direct, intensive contact with asbestos-containing materials.
+While all chemical plant workers faced some level of exposure, certain jobs involved direct, intensive contact with ACM.

 Highest-Risk Occupations

-• Pipefitters: Installed, repaired, and replaced asbestos-insulated piping daily
+• Pipefitters: Installed, repaired, and replaced ACM-insulated piping daily

-• Insulators: Applied and removed asbestos insulation throughout facilities
+• Insulators: Applied and removed the mineral throughout facilities

-• Boilermakers: Worked inside boilers lined with asbestos refractory and insulation
+• Boilermakers: Worked inside boilers lined with ACM refractory and insulation

-• Maintenance Mechanics: Repaired pumps, valves, and equipment with asbestos components
+• Maintenance Mechanics: Repaired pumps, valves, and equipment with fiber-containing components

 • Instrument Technicians: Worked around insulated lines and in confined spaces